 - Communication exchanges

 Emotional distress can have a devastating impact on your life.
-You may find it difficult to continue supporting yourself and your family while you struggle to cope with what you have been through.
+You may find it difficult to continue supporting yourself and your family while you cope with what you have been through.

 You have the right to recover both economic and non-economic damages.
-Some of the more frequently awarded losses you could recover include:
+Some of the losses claimants seek include:

 - Physical pain and suffering